superlinked/VectorHub/docs/articles/Vector-Indexes.md

     return np.sqrt(sum((point1 - point2)**2))
 ```

-#### Vector Querying
+**Vector Querying**

-We now have everything in place to query the data store.
-We will now use a test data point and retrieve the top-k closest matches.
-The algorithm will:
+At this point, we have everything in place to query the data store.
+We'll retrieve the top-k closest matches for a test data point.
+Our algorithm will:

-1. Generate a random test point.
+1. generate a random test point
-2. Calculate the distances between the test point and all vectors in the data store (This is the brute force approach).
+2. calculate distances between the test point and all vectors in the data store
-3. Retreive the top k vectors closest to the test point.
+3. retrieve the top k vectors closest to the test point

+Our index is created in steps 2 and 3 (above).

 ```python
 # generate a random test vector